 After training as a lawyer at the University of Zimbabwe, Charles began practicing law with a Harare bases law firm in 1998.
 His career has led him to the UK banking industry and to the USA with Coca-Cola.
 Back in Harare he is now Managing Director of Schweppes Zimbabwe and was recently elected President of the Confederation of Zimbabwe Industries.
 He holds BL and LLB degrees from the University of Zimbabwe, Master of (International) Laws from University of Edinburgh and Master of Arts in International Relations from the Fletcher School of Law & Diplomacy, Tufts University, Massachusetts, USA.

 Ralph is a partner and founder of Zambian Investment Projects (ZIP) and his roles range from promoting Zambia, directing on several Zambian boards to Executive Advisory Services and Project Management.
 In the last 15 years Ralph has lived in the USA and UK working for large international corporations driving their European, Middle East and African (EMEA) business development strategies.
 Southern Africa and in particular Zambia for the last 10 years has been his main focus.
 Companies like Cognos Inc., the largest Business Intelligence corporation globally, and Logsys UK, a security intelligence systems for UK Police and Military.

-David Scott (ALERT Zambia - Chairman, ALERT Zimbabwe - Chairman)
+David Scott (ALERT UK, ALERT Zambia - Chairman, ALERT Zimbabwe)

 Dave Scott did his articles with a small accountancy firm; Geo.
 McKenzie & Co., from 1969-1975.
 He then sought exposure at the then biggest professional firm in Bulawayo, Scot-Russell Murray & Pugh from 1975-78.
 He joined Price Waterhouse in Bulawayo in August 1978.